 If both accidents would be covered under the same Maryland workers comp insurance company then the medical coverage may not be an issue as the same “person” will be footing the bill under both claims.
 If there is a minor gap between the first and subsequent injury then a quality attorney can recognize this and argue a minor irritation of the first accident.
 If an injured worker sustains a major injury in the first accident and only a minor aggravation in the subsequent accident then there is a good possibility that medical coverage will continue in the first case.
 An experience Maryland workers compensation attorney will still need to be consulted and possibly hired.

-How to ensure medical coverage lasts as long as possible?
+How to ensure medical coverage lasts as long as possible in the workers comp case?

 If the injured workers’ goal is to protect their right to medical coverage under Maryland law there are a number of things he or she should do including: